Next, we’ll guide you through the steps to make your research data open: planning, describing, and preserving and sharing.

 Readme Files

-A plain text readme file is often included alongside data files to assist others in understanding your data.
-The readme file is typically a first entry point to understanding a dataset and should include all the necessary metadata, or indicate which other files contain important metadata.
-A readme should articulate your datasets relationships with other files (e.g., other data files, code, a manuscript).
-It ensures that the data can be interpreted by researchers as it includes the contents and structure of the dataset.
-A readme file might also be where you articulate your variable level metadata, for example, what does the column labeled var 1 contain?
-This information may alternatively be recorded in a separate data dictionary, codebook or other documentation format.
-The details of how variable level metadata are captured are often discipline specific, you can review a Disciplinary Metadata repository to learn more about your own disciplinary standards or others.
+A plain text readme file is often included alongside data files to assist others in understanding your data. it should include all necessary metadata or indicate which files contain other metadata.
+A readme ensures that the data can be interpreted by researchers as it includes the contents and structure of the dataset.
+Readme files may also contain variable level metadata (for example, what does the .csv column labeled var 1 contain), but reporting variable level metadata is often discipline specific and may sometimes instead be recorded in a separate data dictionary, codebook or other documentation format.
+This Disciplinary Metadata repository can teach you more about your own disciplinary standards.

 Review this example readme file: https://doi.org/10.5061/dryad.j0t179b.
 Following the image the left, open the drop down to reveal the files associated with the data.
 Review the readme files to see how the authors have provided guidance to interpret their data set.
 Note that the file structure allows you to associate the appropriate .csv file with its related readme and the readme files help interpret the related .csv file.